unabatede/shagit/README.md

 You will need a working installation of Ruby >=1.8.6, RubyGems >= 1.3.5 and Git >= 1.5

+You can either clone this repository, or install the gem:

-Clone the repository:
+### Clone the repository

     git clone git://github.com/unabatede/shagit.git

-Install the Sinatra, Haml & Grit gems:

-    gem install sinatra haml grit rack-test webrat
+Inside the repository, install the required gems by running:

+    rake setup

+Take a look at the 'config.yml' to see if you want to change any of the settings including the password for the admin user

-Run it (you should consider other options for production deployment):
+Run it (you should consider other options for production deployment, see below):

     cd shagit
     ruby shagit.rb -e production

+### Install Gem

+Install the gem by running:

+    gem install shagit

+Take a look at the 'config.yml' to see if you want to change any of the settings including the password for the admin user

+Simply start by executing:

+    shagit

 Deployment
 ----------